-The RANDS during COVID-19 Round 1 survey was administered in English via either online web surveys or phone interviews.
-On May 21, 2020, NORC invited a small sample of AmeriSpeak® web-mode panelists for a pretest and collected 49 pretest interviews.
-Following the pre-test, the wording of a probe question (PROBE_QUAR1) and corresponding response options was updated, and the contact information of Centers for Disease Control and Prevention (CDC) was added to the survey.
+The RANDS during COVID-19 Round 2 survey was administered in English via either online web surveys or phone interviews.
+On July 24, 2020, NORC invited a small sample of AmeriSpeak[®] web-mode panelists for a pretest and collected 39 pretest interviews.
+Following the pre-test, the wording of a probe question (PROBE_AUTOIM) was updated, and an additional probe question (PROBE_SUSPECT) was added to the survey.
+Moreover, the eligibility for responding to a question (SUSPECT) was updated.

 For the sampled web-mode panelists, NORC sent e-mail invitations along with text messages in two batches.
-The soft-launch invitation was sent to some panelists on June 9, 2020.
-Additional invitations for 90% of the sample selected were sent on June 12, 2020, while reminders were sent on the same day to panelists of the soft-launch sample.
-On June 16, 2020, NORC sent invitations to a "top-off" sample selected from the initial sample that were selected but not fielded in the first two batches in order to obtain the required number of survey completions.
-Reminders were sent to invited panelists who had not completed the surveys on June 14, June 18, June 26, June 27, June 29, and July 1.
-Additionally, an invitation/reminder letter was sent via United States Postal Service (USPS) to 3,166 low-completion rate panelists (defined as having survey completion rates equal to or less than 50% in the last 6 months) on June 10, 2020.
+The soft-launch invitation was sent to some panelists on August 3, 2020.
+Additional invitations for the rest of the sample were sent on August 5, 2020.
+On August 7 and August 8, NORC sent reminders to the soft-launch sample and to the rest of the sample, respectively.
+More reminders were sent to the invited panelists who had not completed the survey on August 11 and August 17.
+Additionally, an invitation/reminder letter was sent via United States Postal Service (USPS) to 3,164 low-completion rate panelists (defined as having survey completion rates equal to or less than 50% in the last 6 months) on August 5, 2020.
 For the sampled phone-mode panelists, NORC dialed their numbers throughout the field period.

-In total, out of 8,663 panelists sampled, 6,800 completed the interviews, resulting in an overall completion rate of 78.5%.
-The weighted cumulative response rate was 23.0%.
-An additional 258 respondents were removed from the dataset prior to post-stratification weighting.
-Among these 258 respondents, 141 started but did not complete the survey and 117 respondents either completed the survey in less than one third of the median duration and/or had high refusal/skipping rates (defined as refused/skipped more than 50% of eligible questions).
+Among the 8,663 panelists that were probability-sampled for RANDS during COVID-19 Round 1, 8,651 were eligible to participate in Round 2 as 12 panelists were withdrawn from the panel between rounds.
+Of the eligible panelists in Round 2, 5,981 completed the RANDS during COVID-19 Round 2 survey.
+Thus, the overall completion rate was 69.1%, with the weighted cumulative response rate of 20.3%.
+For RANDS during COVID-19 Round 2, other than the 5,981 panelists completing the survey, additional 252 respondents started the survey but were removed from the dataset prior to post-stratification weighting.
+Among these 252 respondents, 135 started but did not complete the survey and 117 respondents either completed the survey in less than one third of the median duration and/or had high refusal/skipping rates (defined as refused/skipped more than 50% of eligible questions).